-Here is the part of our site where we will keep you informed about our Thinking Together engagement project for users of Mental Health services in West Berkshire.
-This project is in collaboration with West Berkshire Council and Berkshire Healthcare Foundation Trust as well as input from Newbury and District Clinical Commissioning Group.
+This project is in collaboration with West Berkshire Council and Berkshire Healthcare Foundation Trust as well as input from the Berkshire West Clinical Commissioning Group and service users.
 If you would like to see the press coverage that we’ve received from this event please visit our Press Coverage page.

 Thinking Together Co-Produced Crisis Review Report – June 25th 2018